richardslab/EXWAS_pipeline/README.md

       * As long as the variants are the same, should not need to regenerate the annotations for each ExWAS (e.g., same set of annotations for all males and females, stratified analyses, etc) (I think...)
     * If VCF contains genetic data, a sites-only VCF file will be created by the --drop-genotypes flag in bcftools.
 If the VCF is a sites-only VCF file, then this flag will simply not have any effect (I think...)
   * Using VEP
     * The VEP image have no plugins and none of the cache files required to run any plugins.
-It only has vep install.
+It only has vep installed.
-    * Have to download everything, then specify these location so the proper directory will used when running the singularity image.
+     * Have to download everything, then specify these location in *proj_config_template.yml*
   * The plugins that are parsed right now:
      * IMPACT (HC vs LC)
      * LoFtee